Researcher Profile: Angela Morgan, Ph.D.

 What was the experience like for you?
 Do you have any highlights that you would like to share?

 It is always the most rewarding and enjoyable part of the job to work directly with children and families.
-One of the many highlights was seeing the pure joy on the children’s faces as they had the freedom to run around with peers at the hotel.
+One of the many highlights was seeing the pure joy on the children’s faces as they had the freedom to run around with their peers at the hotel.
 We also received a gorgeous picture from one of our families that has made it all the way back to Australia and now sits in pride of place on our office wall!

 How has this experience impacted your research moving forward?